The truth about Wilson Phillips and your business strategy

 Ugh, I know, I know.
 It's not a sexy answer.
 But it's the one that works.
 The successful biz owners swear by it.

 One of the systems I'm starting to swear by comes from this book I'm currently reading, which I highly, HIGHLY recommend if you're a creative or service provider.
-(It's not an affiliate link, but dammit, maybe it should be! 😆)
+(That's an affiliate link, BTW.
+If you are going to buy this book, you can support me by buying it through that link! ❤️)

 The system is called the "Network of 90".
 The process is simple: